Do you have a Code of Ethics or a Code of Conduct?

 They are, in fact, two unique documents.
 Codes of ethics, which govern decision-making, and codes of conduct, which govern actions, represent two common ways that companies self-regulate.
 They are often associated with large companies, and provide direction to employees and establish a public image of good behavior, both of which benefits businesses of any size.

 Code of Ethics:

 Code of Conduct:

-Both a Code of Ethics and a Code of Conduct are similar as they are used in an attempt to encourage specific forms of behaviour by employees.
+Both a code of ethics and a code of conduct are similar as they are used in an attempt to encourage specific forms of behaviour by employees.
 Ethics guidelines attempt to provide guidance about values and choices to influence decision making.
 Conduct regulations assert that some specific actions are appropriate, others inappropriate.
-In both cases, the organization's desire is to obtain a narrow range of acceptable behaviors from employees.
+In both cases, the organization's desire is to obtain a healthy range of acceptable behaviors from employees.

 With similarities, comes differences.
 Both are used in an attempt to regulate behavior in very different ways.
 Ethical standards generally are wide-ranging and non-specific, designed to provide a set of values or decision-making approaches that enable employees to make independent judgments about the most appropriate course of action.
 Conduct standards generally require little judgment; you obey or incur a penalty, and the Code provides a fairly clear set of expectations about which actions are required, acceptable or prohibited.